LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 You can find the keys required above in your dashboard within user Configuration, API key and secret.

 ## Building our Login Components

-The Auth Page(IDX) is a web page created for us that reflects the configurations we make in our dashboard.
-We will utilize this page as our login and signup page within our app and set up routes to route users to a different page based on their roles.
+The Auth Page(IDX) is a web page created for you that reflects the configurations you create in our dashboard.
+You'll utilize this page as the login and signup page within your app and set up routes to route users to a different page based on their roles.

-Go to the index.js file and add:
+Go to the `index.js` file and add:

 ```javascript
 import React from "react";